 Beneath the Planet of the Apes

 The critically-acclaimed sequel to the original film, Beneath the Planet of the Apes, features a rescue party coming to find Heston’s ship.
 Instead, the crew discovers a group of super-mutated, psychic human beings living underground.
 What’s even weirder about this?
 They worship a nuclear warhead.
 In the film, a huge war occurs between the cult-humans and the apes.
 This results in the nuclear warhead going off (a dream come true for the cultists?), destroying the planet for good.
-There’s been some debate over the timeline history for this film, as it features Heston as he was in the first movie, but claims that it is in the year 3955 (almost 20 years before he crash-landed).
+There’s been some debate over the timeline for this film and where it fits into the history of the Planet of the Apes, as it features Heston as he was in the first movie, but claims that it is in the year 3955 (almost 20 years before he crash-landed).
 I’m going to say that someone messed up on these calculations.
 Or someone really doesn’t care.

 Director: Ted Post